brimdata/zed/docs/zq/README.md

 ```
 zq -f json conn.zng > conn.json
 ```
-Note here that we lose information in this conversation because the rich data types of Zed (that were translated from the Zeek format).
+Note here that we lose information in this conversion because the rich data types of Zed (that were translated from the Zeek format) are lost.

 We'll also make a SQLite database in the file `conn.db` as the table named `conn`.
 One easy way to do this is to install